prathmesh8976u/BreatheSync/README.md

 # BreatheSync 🌿

+## 📌 Project Overview

 BreatheSync is a web-based stress-relief and wellness platform developed as my **BCA Final-Year Project**.

-The main purpose of BreatheSync is to provide users with a digital space where they can explore meditation, yoga, motivational content, wellness blogs, and other self-care resources through a simple and user-friendly web application.
+The platform provides users with a digital space to explore meditation, yoga, motivational content, wellness blogs, and self-care resources through a simple and user-friendly web application.

----

-## 📌 Project Overview

-BreatheSync is designed as a wellness platform focused on helping users explore content related to relaxation, mindfulness, motivation, yoga, and self-care.

-The platform brings different types of wellness resources together in one place.
-Users can explore meditation and yoga videos, discover motivational speakers, read wellness blogs, and provide feedback about their experience.
+BreatheSync brings different wellness resources together in one platform and provides features such as user registration, login, profile management, wellness content, and user feedback.

-The project also includes user authentication functionality through registration and login pages.

 ---